bitdump/BLHeli/BLHeli_32 ARM/README.md

 - A new setting for pwm frequency high is added, called "By RPM".
   In this mode, motor pwm frequency is adjusted in a way that it stays away from problematic motor commutation frequencies.

-The testcode is now published as a pre-release.
-You can go to the release section under "bitdump/BLHeli" and download the hex file you need.
+The testcode is now published as a pre-release here: https://github.com/bitdump/BLHeli/releases You can download the hex file you need.

 Feedback on this testcode will be greatly appreciated, the RCG BLHeli_32 thread below is well suited for it.
 Feedback closes the loop of the process of continued improvement :).